roozbehrajabi/roozbehrajabi/README.md

-- 👋 Hi, I’m @roozbehrajabi
+- 👋 Hi, I’m Rroozbeh Rajabi
 - 👀 I’m interested in Hyperspectral Data Processing, Machine Learning, and Digital Signal and Image Processing
 - 📫 How to reach me roozbeh.rajabi at gmail.com